Does Your Mortgage Retire With You?

 As the government continues to strengthen the rules and regulations for reverse mortgages, they may be top of mind when retirement planning.
 Let’s not forget that property values and home equity continue to be on the rise.
 That said, reverse mortgages are certainly an option that deserves further discussion.

-At American Financing, our salary-based mortgage consultants take their time in educating borrowers -- whether it be a home loan refinance or reverse mortgage.
+At American Financing, our dedicated mortgage consultants take their time in educating borrowers -- whether it be a home loan refinance or reverse mortgage.
 Get to know these, and other financial solutions, by making the call to (800) 910-4055.

 These materials are not from HUD or FHA and were not approved by HUD or a government agency.